 Methadone is often recommended to wean an addict off of heroin, but methadone is also addictive, so in many cases, addicts simply trade one opiate (heroin) for another (methadone).

 The withdrawal from heroin doesn’t have to be painful, though most addicts need help to get through the experience.
 At Hawaii Island Recovery (HIR), located in the Kona district of the Big Island, heroin addiction and other opiate addiction is part of each day.
 Using evidence-based therapies, the addiction specialists at HIR provide the strength and guidance to kick a heroin addiction forever.
 Through the initial stages of withdrawal to Relapse Prevention Therapy (RPT), HIR prepares you to engage life again within the stunning natural beauty of Hawaii.

 Maybe you’ve tried to call it quits before without success.
 Maybe your heroin addiction is corroding your personal life, your professional life, and how about your family life?
 Are you spending the grocery money on a glassine bag of heroin, and cooking it up before the kids get home from school.

 Heroin can kill you with a single overdose, the powder you buy on the street has no quality control.
 You don’t know how much it’s been cut with milk sugar, and you may find yourself injecting a lethal dose of a destructive, addictive drug.

-Call us today at Hawaii Island Recovery to talk with one of our professional counsellors, some of whom have been where you are now.
-No judgements.
+Call us today at Hawaii Island Recovery to talk with one of our professional counselors, some of whom have been where you are now.
+No judgments.
 No punishments.
 Simply an endless supply of helpful knowledgeable support and a variety of traditional and holistic therapies await you as you embark on a better life for yourself and all those who care about you.